open-mmlab/mmengine/docs/en/advanced_tutorials/registry.md

 model = MODELS.build(cfg=dict(type='mmengine.RReLU'))
 ```

 If no prefix is added, the `build` method will first find out if the module exists in the current node and return it if there is one.
-Otherwise it will continue to look up the parent node or even the ancestor node until it finds the module.
-If the same module exists in both the current node and the parent node, we need to specify the `scope` prefix to indicate that we want to use the module of the parent node.
+Otherwise, it will continue to look up the parent nodes or even the ancestor node until it finds the module.
+If the same module exists in both the current node and the parent nodes, we need to specify the `scope` prefix to indicate that we want to use the module of the parent nodes.

 ```python
 import torch